 Dannii said: “It’s fantastic to have joined such a committed and dedicated team who go above and beyond for patients.

 “The team have embraced the new move and know it’s only for the benefit of our patients.

 “The new layout means that any patient being transported to the ward after surgery does not come into contact with any other area of the hospital.

-“No visiting is allowed in the unit, except under special circumstances.
+“We do not allow visiting in the unit, except under special circumstances.

 “Staff in the unit wear the necessary personal protective equipment and do not mix with other clinical teams in ‘red’ areas where patients with suspected cases of COVID-19 are.
-Hand hygiene and social distancing is also being carried out.
+Staff are also practising good hand hygiene and social distancing.

-“Follow up appointments are being held virtually over the phone or video – though physiotherapy face to face clinics will be held over the coming weeks where appropriate.
+“Follow up appointments are being held virtually over the phone or video.
+Although face-to-face physiotherapy clinics will be held over the coming weeks where appropriate.